ibm-cloud-docs/hyper-protect-dbaas-for-mongodb/index.md

 You can send the requests to the DBaaS Manager through the UI, the CLI, and the API.
 For detailed instructions, see [Managing your service instance](/docs/hyper-protect-dbaas-for-mongodb?topic=hyper-protect-dbaas-for-mongodb-manage-service).

-To manage your databases and database users, use your database client.
+To create or delete your databases and database users, use your database client.

 ## Step 3.
 Connect to databases
 {: #accessing-database-introduction}